 Approximately 350,000 copies of the second pressing were made.
 They had white Melodiya labels and MPL logos, as well as a white rear cover with sleeve notes by McCartney and NME journalist Roy Carr.

-Choba B CCCP was initially released only in the Soviet Union in October 1988.
+Choba B CCCP was initially released only in the Soviet Union on 31 October 1988.
 In a reversal of previous releases, exported and bootleg copies became commonplace in other countries.
 These often commanded high prices due to their scarcity.

 MPL also imported a number of copies which were sold through the official Paul McCartney fan club, the only official outlet in the west.